Dre Campbell Farm

 The egg-laying process, called ovipositing, can damage tree branches.

-How to Get Rid of Cicadas Naturally
+How to Manage Cicadas Naturally in Your Yard

 1. Wrap Tree Trunks